La secchia rapita (Salieri): Composition

 Since Tassoni's poem is superficially nothing more than a parody of the Divine Poems of Homer, Petrarch, and Ariosto, we wanted to imitate the most famous and well-known heroic operas in the conduct of the scenes and in the expressions of the arias, with the intention of selecting thoughts capable of pleasing the public once again, even if masked by the playful style.

 The score calls for two flutes, two oboes, two bassoons, two horns, two trumpets, timpani, and strings.
 Salieri's score was the first work to use three timpani.
-Each were tuned to a different key.
+Each was tuned to a different key.

 The opera opens with "the grandiose and slow introduction" of the overture.
 It is modeled after the overture to L'opera seria (1769), a comedy by Gassmann about the production of a serious opera in the style of Metastasio.
 Salieri, wrote the musicologist Timo Jouko Herrmann, "wittily reduces the musical-theatrical conventions of the period to absurdity and demands considerable effort from the fluent voices of his singers."
 There are four tenors in the cast when one of the parts might be expected in such an opera buffa to go to a castrato– but there were none available in Vienna when Salieri was composing.